 - Select the action option as Move to Folder when an email comes in

 Outlook will automatically file your emails according to your parameters for you, saving you tons of time.
+Aside from this, you can also utilize Outlook time tracking as a means to improve employee productivity.

 Use Quick Parts to Stop Retyping the Same Text